PATEK PHILIPPE YEAR 2003 SILK TIE

-Item description: This beautiful silk tie manufactured by the Italian house of Ermenegildo Zegna in the millennium year of 2000 for Patek Philippe.
-This was the opening year of the VIP tie range.
-Available that year in two colourways, this example is the grey-blue version, with a pattern made up of minute vertical & horizontal lines, and using three coloured silks to make up the pattern.
-The top end of the tie has a small Patek Philippe Calatrava Cross in gold threads, along with the millennium date, 2000.
-Interestingly all dates from 2001 onwards had the Calatrava Cross & date housed within a small square.
-On the reverse of the wide base is a fine grey-blue silk with the woven names, ‘Ermenegildo Zegna pour Patek Philippe Geneve’.
+Item description: This beautiful silk tie was manufactured by the Italian house of Ermenegildo Zegna in 2006 for Patek Philippe.
+Available that year in two colourways, this example is the golden yellow version, with a pattern made up of waves in a soft golden yellow, and blue coloured silks.
+The top end of the tie has a small Patek Philippe Calatrava Cross in light blue threads, along with the date, 2003.
+The motif and date are within a small off white box, with a fine light blue edge line.
+On the reverse of the wide base is a fine dark blue silk with the woven names, ‘Ermenegildo Zegna pour Patek Philippe Geneve’.

 Background to Patek Philippe: Polish watchmaker Antoni Patek started making pocket watches in 1839 in Geneva, along with his fellow Polish partner Franciszek Czapek.
 They separated in 1844, and in 1845 Patek joined with the French watchmaker Adrien Philippe, inventor of the key-less winding mechanism.
 Patek Philippe & Co was founded in 1851.
 Patek Philippe pioneered the perpetual calendar, split-seconds hand, chronograph, and minute repeater in watches, and carved an iconic niche within watch-making, as the manufacturers of some of the world’s most complicated watches.